siddarthanath/omniai/README.md

  <img src="assets/logo.svg" alt="OmniAI Logo" width="400"/>
 </p>

+> [!IMPORTANT]
+> This project is currently in a very early development and experimental stage.

 OmniAI provides implementations of foundational AI algorithms from first principles.
 Built for learning, understanding, and mastering the core concepts of artificial intelligence and machine learning.

 ## 🌟 Architecture Overview